github/docs/content/search-github/github-code-search/using-github-code-search.md

 To construct a search query, as well as view and filter results, using a visual interface, you can use the {% data variables.search.search_page_url %} or {% data variables.search.advanced_url %}.
 If you press Enter after typing a search query in the search bar, you will also be taken to the search results view.

 On the search results view, you can navigate between different types of search results, including code, issues, pull request, repositories, and more.
-You can also view and ues filters.
+You can also view and use filters.

 ![Search results view](/assets/images/help/search/code-search-beta-results-view.png)